Category

 What Causes Astigmatism and How Is It Diagnosed?

-Astigmatism takes place when the surface of the cornea or the inner curve of the eye lens is shaped irregularly or changes over time.
+Astigmatism is a common refractive error that takes place when the surface of the cornea or the inner curve of the eye lens is shaped irregularly or changes over time.
 This often happens during adulthood, but the exact cause is unknown.

-A comprehensive eye exam is the only way to diagnose astigmatism, but look out for symptoms such as blurriness, difficulty reading or changes in vision.
+A comprehensive eye exam is the only way to diagnose astigmatism, but look out for symptoms such as blurriness, distorted vision, difficulty reading, or any changes in vision.
 Refractive eye errors such as nearsightedness/farsightedness can also occur along with astigmatism, and your eye doctor can conduct a variety of tests to find the problem.

 Types of Astigmatism